azizjawad/blog-backend/README.md

-# REST API CRUD App
+# NODE JS REST API CRUD App using JWT

 This is a blog posts application providing a REST